10 Things to Do in Seoul at Night

 Myeongdong| ©Adrián Pérez

-A shopping tour of Myeongdong will send you into a frenzy of fashion, cosmetics and hustle and bustle that defines the commercial vitality of the capital.
-Located in the heart of the city, Myeongdong is a shopping artery that never sleeps, where bustling streets fill with locals and visitors in search of the latest trends and irresistible bargains, especially if you're planning to visit Seoul in November during the seasonal change.
+A shopping tour of Myeongdong will sweep you up in a frenzy of fashion, cosmetics and hustle and bustle that defines the commercial vitality of the capital.
+Located in the heart of the city, Myeongdong is a commercial artery that never sleeps, where lively streets are filled with locals and visitors in search of the latest trends and irresistible bargains, especially if you plan to visit Seoul in November during the seasonal changeover.

-This iconic shopping district is not only a fashion lover's paradise, but also a testament to the evolution of Korea's consumer culture.
-Here you'll find yourself surrounded by an eclectic mix of fashion boutiques, local and international designer boutiques, and cosmetics stores that line the streets.
-You'll find everything from high-end clothing to unique accessories and world-renowned beauty items.
+This iconic shopping district is not only a paradise for fashion lovers, but also a testament to the evolution of Korea's consumer culture.
+There you will find yourself surrounded by an eclectic mix of fashion stores, local and international designer boutiques, and cosmetics stores lining the streets.
+You'll find everything from high-quality clothing to unique accessories and world-renowned beauty products.

 Myeongdong is also known for its vibrant street food scene.
-In between shopping, you can enjoy a variety of delicious snacks and popular street dishes.
-Vendors offer everything from tteokbokki stalls to Korean churros filled with ice cream, giving you a chance to recharge your batteries while you continue exploring.
+Between shopping, you can enjoy a variety of delicious snacks and popular street dishes.
+Vendors offer everything from tteokbokki stalls to Korean churros filled with ice cream, giving you the chance to recharge while you continue exploring.

-As the day progresses, Myeongdong is illuminated with lights and colours, creating an even more vibrant atmosphere.
-Shops stay open until late, which means you can enjoy a unique shopping experience under the stars and lights of supersonic Seoul.
+As the day progresses, Myeongdong lights up with lights and colours, creating an even more vibrant atmosphere.
+Shops stay open late, meaning you can enjoy a unique shopping experience under the stars and the lights of supersonic Seoul.

 Dongdaemun Design Plaza| ©David Wilkinson